Global Rates of Convergence of the MLEs of Log-concave and s-concave Densities

 The first statement \ref{enum:Hellinger-consistency} is proved by \cite{MR2459192} for $s=0$, and for $s> -1$ in Theorem 2.17 of \cite{MR2766867}.
 Statement~\ref{enum:compacta-consistency} for $s=0$ is a corollary of Theorem 4.1 of \cite{MR2546798}, and for $s > -1$ follows from Theorem 2.18 of \cite{MR2766867}.
 Statement~\ref{enum:a.s.-boundedness} is Theorem 3.2 of \cite{MR2459192} for $s=0,$ and is Lemma 3.17 in \cite{MR2766867} for $s > -1$. \end{proof}

-In order to find the rate of convergence of the MLEs, we will bound the bracketing entropy of classes of $s$-concave densities.
+In order to find the Hellinger rate of convergence of the MLEs, we will bound the bracketing entropy of classes of $s$-concave densities.
 In general, by using known consistency results, one does not need to bound the bracketing entropy of the entire function class being considered, but rather of a smaller subclass in which the MLE is known to lie with high probability.
 This is the approach we will take, by using parts \ref{enum:compacta-consistency} and \ref{enum:a.s.-boundedness} of Theorem~\ref{thm:ConsistencySummary-all}.
-We therefore consider the following subclasses $\Pdms$ of $s$-concave densities which (we show in the proof of Theorem~\ref{thm:HellingerConvergenceRate}) will contain both $p_0$ and $\widehat{p}_n$ with high probability for large $n$.
+We therefore consider the following subclasses $\Pdms$ of $s$-concave densities which (we show in the proof of Theorem~\ref{thm:HellingerConvergenceRate}) for some $M < \infty$ will contain both $p_0$ and $\widehat{p}_n$, after translation and rescaling, with high probability for large $n$.
+(Recall, the Hellinger distance is invariant under translations and rescalings.)
 For $0 < M < \infty$, let

 The next proposition gives an envelope for the class $\Pdms$.
 This envelope is an important part of the proof of the bracketing entropy of the class $\Pdms$. \begin{proposition} Fix $0 < M < \infty$ and $s > -1$.
 Then there exists a constant $0 < L < \infty$ depending only on $s$ and $M$ such that for any $p \in \Pdms$